-Join us in celebration of Kelvin Smith Library's 25th Anniversary!
-We kick off the series of events by highlighting the history and importance of the library, our accomplishments over the years to realize the building's original vision as the "library of the future" and recognizing the important people who made this incredible journey a reality.
-Speakers will include:
+The series of events kicked off by highlighting the history and importance of the library, our accomplishments over the years to realize the building's original vision as the "library of the future" and recognizing the important people who made this incredible journey a reality.
+Speakers included:

 - Ben Vinson III, Provost and Executive Vice President, Case Western Reserve University